Cumbrian Dialect

 Skrow - N A mess, extreme disorder.

 Skrower, skaler - N A hay tedding machine.
-One of its two large cast iron wheels drove a horizontal axle via a gearbox.
-Around the axle were mounted six or eight banks of tines 8" or 10" long and the same distance apart.
-For transport the gearbox was disengaged and the tines were folded.
+Each of its two large cast iron wheels drove a horizontal half-axle via a gearbox.
+Around the half-axle were mounted six banks of tines 7" or 8" long and the same distance apart.
+For transport the gearboxes were disengaged and the tines were folded.

 Skelp - V To slap or hit.
-'Ah'l skelp thee backside'
+'Ah'll skelp thee backside'

 Slape - Adj Slippery